-A common limitation in AAC systems and how teams support them is to focus everything on one communication function: Making requests.
+A common limitation in Augmentative and Alternative Communication (AAC) systems and how teams support them is to focus everything on one communication function: Making requests.
 AAC users can get really good at asking for things.
 They can make requests for food, favorite shows, places to go, YouTube videos… Making requests is motivating for AAC users and may be one of the first reasons they use their AAC.

 Unfortunately, we often see AAC users stalled at choice-making and requesting.
 This can have many negative effects.